fsantanna/fsantanna.github.io/structured-concurrency.md

 Under the asynchronous model, they execute independently, and require explicit primitives to synchronize.

-Focusing on quadrant *C*, and back to Berry's paper, follows the first two sentences of his paper:
+Focusing on quadrant *C*, and going back to Berry's paper, follows the first two sentences of his paper:

 > Process preemption deals with controlling the life and death of concurrent
 > processes.